tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 ### Insert Into
 **v1.0.0**

+**INSERT INTO** statement is used to insert new rows of data into a stream or table.

 [Insert values](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/insert-values/) - Produce a row into an existing stream or table and its underlying topic based on explicitly specified values.
 ```C#
 string ksqlDbUrl = @"http://localhost:8088";